 Once you have received a notice of suspension, you must surrender your licence to ICBC along with the signed suspension notice, in person or by mail.

-You can surrender your licence at any ICBC driver licensing office or to the officer who served your suspension.
+You can surrender your licence directly to the officer who served your suspension or by appointment at an ICBC driver licensing office or to the officer who served your suspension.

 ICBC Licensing Programs